 GeneCards Summary for NRCAM Gene

 NRCAM (Neuronal Cell Adhesion Molecule) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include ankyrin binding and protein binding involved in heterotypic cell-cell adhesion.
-An important paralog of this gene is PRTG.
+Diseases associated with NRCAM include Masa Syndrome and Autism.
+Among its related pathways are L1CAM interactions and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include ankyrin binding and protein binding involved in heterotypic cell-cell adhesion.
+An important paralog of this gene is NFASC.

 UniProtKB/Swiss-Prot Summary for NRCAM Gene

 Cell adhesion protein that is required for normal responses to cell-cell contacts in brain and in the peripheral nervous system.
 Plays a role in neurite outgrowth in response to contactin binding.
 Plays a role in mediating cell-cell contacts between Schwann cells and axons.
 Plays a role in the formation and maintenance of the nodes of Ranvier on myelinated axons.
 Nodes of Ranvier contain clustered sodium channels that are crucial for the saltatory propagation of action potentials along myelinated axons.
 During development, nodes of Ranvier are formed by the fusion of two heminodes.
 Required for normal clustering of sodium channels at heminodes; not required for the formation of mature nodes with normal sodium channel clusters.
 Required, together with GLDN, for maintaining NFASC and sodium channel clusters at mature nodes of Ranvier.